 e. prepares and submits an annual report of activities and accomplishments of the the Program in Neuroscience according to University regulations.

-The Chairperson may be assisted by a Vice-Chairperson.
-Specific responsibilities of the Vice Chair will be to co-chair the admission committee and oversee the recruitment of graduate students into the program.
+The Vice-Chairperson will co-chair the admissions committee and oversee recruitment events.
 If needed, the vice-chair will assist with affairs of the program and ensure administration of the program during a potential absence.
 The term of the vice chair will be 3 years and is renewable.
 This election will follow the same rules as any election of the EC members.

 The Program’s graduate coordinator works closely with the Chairperson of the EC as well as the students, faculty, EC and standing committees to ensure timely fulfillment of the policies of the UA and the Program in Neuroscience, as well as the flow of information among all concerned.